iTwin/imodels-clients/clients/imodels-client-authoring/README.md

 ## Usage examples

+***Note:*** Since the `@itwin/imodels-client-authoring` package extends the [`@itwin/imodels-client-management`](../imodels-client-management/README.md) package all usage examples presented for the `@itwin/imodels-client-management` package are valid for this one as well.

+### Authorization

-***Note:*** `IModelsClient` expects the authorization info to be passed in a form of an asynchronous callback that returns authorization info.
+`IModelsClient` expects the authorization info to be passed in a form of an asynchronous callback that returns authorization info.
 It is a common use case to consume `IModelsClient` in iTwin.js platform based applications which use `IModelApp.getAccessToken` or `IModelHost.getAccessToken` to get the authorization header value returned as a string.
 The authorization header value specifies the schema and access token e.g. `Bearer ey...`.
 To convert this value into the format that `IModelsClients` expect users can use `AccessTokenAdapter` class which is exported by both [`@itwin/imodels-access-frontend`](../../itwin-platform-access/imodels-access-frontend/src/interface-adapters/AccessTokenAdapter.ts) and [`@itwin/imodels-access-backend`](../../itwin-platform-access/imodels-access-backend/src/interface-adapters/AccessTokenAdapter.ts) packages.
 ```typescript
 const iModelIterator: EntityListIterator<MinimalIModel> = iModelsClient.iModels.getMinimalList({
   authorization: AccessTokenAdapter.toAuthorizationCallback(await IModelApp.getAccessToken()),